Yeo Jia Min: 2023: SEA Games Team bronze and Polish Open title

-Yeo started her new season with first round defeats to Pornpawee Chochuwong in the Malaysia and India Open respectively in straight games.
-In the Indonesia Masters, she faced another first round defeat, losing a closely contested rubber game against Line Christophersen of Denmark by 20–22, 21–14, 20–22.
-In February, Yeo played in only one match during the Badminton Asia Mixed Team Championships, where Singapore did not make it to the knockout stage.
-She competed in the opening round and suffered a defeat to Kim Ga-eun from South Korea, with a score of 21–19, 16–21, 19–21.
+Yeo started her new season with first round defeat to Pornpawee Chochuwong at the Malaysia and India Open respectively in straight games.
+At the Indonesia Masters, she faced another first round defeat, losing a closely contested rubber game against Line Christophersen of Denmark.
+In February, Yeo played only one match during the Badminton Asia Mixed Team Championships, where Singapore did not make it to the knockout stage.
+She competed in the opening round and suffered a defeat to Kim Ga-eun from South Korea.
+In March, Yeo made it to the main draw of the All England Open after the withdrawal of Indian shuttler Saina Nehwal.
+She however, lost to China's Han Yue in the first round.
+The following week, she claimed her first title since 2019 by winning the Polish Open.
+In the final, she defeated Neslihan Yiğit from Turkey.
+Yeo continued her good form at the Spain Masters and made it to the semi-finals, but lost to P. V. Sindhu in two closely contested games.
+At the Orléans Masters, she made it to the quarter-finals for the third tournament in a row but was outclassed by Carolina Marín.